Hotels in Niagara Falls, New York

 Which hotels in Niagara Falls, New York offer free parking?

-Which hotels in Niagara Falls, New York have a pool?
+Which hotels in Niagara Falls, New York have an outdoor pool?

 Which hotels in Niagara Falls, New York have suites or extra space?

-Which hotels in Niagara Falls, New York have an in-room kitchen or kitchenette?
+Which hotels in Niagara Falls, New York have a kitchenette?

 Ready to book in Niagara Falls?